gardener/gardener/docs/extensions/backupentry.md

 Before introducing the `BackupEntry` extension resource, Gardener was using Terraform in order to create and manage these provider-specific resources (e.g., see [AWS Backup](https://github.com/gardener/gardener/tree/0.27.0/charts/seed-terraformer/charts/aws-backup)).
 Now, Gardener commissions an external, provider-specific controller to take over this task.
 You can also refer to [backupInfra proposal documentation](../proposals/02-backupinfra.md) to get idea about how the transition was done and understand the resource in broader scope.

-## What is the Lifespan of `BackupEntry`?
+## What Is the Lifespan of a `BackupEntry`?

 The bucket associated with `BackupEntry` will be created by using a `BackupBucket` resource.
 The `BackupEntry` resource will be created as a part of the `Shoot` creation.
-But resources might continue to exist post deletion of a `Shoot` (see [Gardenlet](../concepts/gardenlet.md#backupentry-controller) for more details).
+But resources might continue to exist post deletion of a `Shoot` (see [gardenlet](../concepts/gardenlet.md#backupentry-controller) for more details).

 ## What Needs to be Implemented to Support a New Infrastructure Provider?